TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Gerrit/Index.rst

 Commenting and voting
 =====================

-In order to comment on a change you can click on the **Reply button** and enter your comment here.
-At the same place you can apply your votes.
+In order to comment on a change you can click on the **Reply button** and enter your comment.
+Here, you can also apply your votes.

 .. image:: _assets/gerrit-vote.png